 - Preheat the broiler.

 - Place lobster tails on a baking sheet.
-With a sharp knife or kitchen shears, carefully cut top side of lobster shells lengthwise.
+With a sharp knife or kitchen shears, carefully cut the top side of lobster shells lengthwise.

-- Broil lobster tails until lightly browned and lobster meat is opaque about 5 to 10 minutes.
+- Broil lobster tails until lightly browned, and lobster meat is opaque about 5 to 10 minutes.
 Make sure it is not burned!

 - Cut through the center of the underside of the tail and remove the meat.

-- Heat the oil in a large fry pan over medium-high heat.
+- Heat the oil in a large frypan over medium-high heat.

 - Season the lobster with salt and pepper.
-Sauté until cooked through, about 5 minutes, turning a couple times to cook evenly.
+Sauté until cooked through, about 5 minutes, turning a couple of times to cook evenly.

-What is the White Foam?
+What Is The White Foam?

-Why is my Lobster Tails Mushy?
+Why Is My Lobster Tails Mushy?

 Unfortunately, the lobster’s sweet flesh sometimes comes out of the shell with a soft, almost mushy texture.
 It’s a natural and not uncommon phenomenon, though still disappointing at the table.

 Every living thing breaks down once it’s dead, and in the case of fish, that process is hastened by natural enzymes that begin to digest and soften the flesh soon after death.
 Some varieties of fish and shellfish, including lobsters, contain higher levels of those protein-digesting enzymes.
 While they’re alive, this enzyme helps convert muscle into energy.
-Unfortunately for us the cook, this is purely an inconvenience.
+Unfortunately for us, the cook, this is purely an inconvenience.

 If you have the misfortune to cook a mushy lobster or lobster tails, there’s little you can do to improve its texture.
 However, its flavor should still be good.
 Set it aside for another meal, stirring the cooked meat into a risotto or turn into a lobster bisques.

-How to Store Lobster Tails:
+How To Store Lobster Tails: